 1982 saw another change of ownership, and having been acquired by the Congregation Or Shalom, Wayne Hotel was utilized as a synagogue.
 Services were held in the dining room and the rooms on the second floor were used for religious study.
 The building was vacated in 1984.

 Soon after, Wayne Hotel was purchased by local entrepreneur Stephen W. Bajus and re-opened on September 10, 1985.
 The Hotel had undergone an extensive $1.5 million refurbishment and had been restored to an elegance of time past, complete with amenities expected by the modern traveler.
 Leon Toroian was consulted on design and created a classic mood with Victorian accessories.
 A sprinkler system and air-conditioning were installed during the refurbishment.
 By August 1987, the Pennsylvania Historic Preservation Board was considering the Hotel for nomination to the National Register of Historic Places.
 On November 5, 1987, Wayne Hotel was officially entered in the Register.

 In 2011, the hotel completed its most extensive renovation since being built.
-After a complete refurbishment, the Wayne Hotel has been re-invented with subtle elegance to offer accommodations with amenities expected by the modern traveler, including its wonderful new restaurant, Paramour.
+After a complete refurbishment, the Wayne Hotel has been re-invented with subtle elegance to offer accommodations with amenities expected by the modern traveler.
 We invite you to visit and see for yourself.